hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Joining

-If the query include more than a single table or view it will include *join* clauses to join them.
-There are several variation of these clauses
+If the query include more than a single table or view it will include one or more *join* clauses for them.
+The semantics of them follow the standard semantics of the SQL Standard

-**Note**: Most join clauses are implemented by LiveSQL, except for lateral joins.

 ## Self-Referencing Joins